scalar-labs/scalar-kubernetes/docs/AKSScalarTerraformDeploymentGuide.md

 ## Next Steps

-* Please follow [How to install Kubernetes CLI and Helm on the bastion](./PrepareBastionTool.md) to prepare tools needed in the bastion host, then go to [How to deploy Scalar DL on Kubernetes with Ansible](./DeployScalarDLAnsible.md) to do the deployment.
+* Please follow [How to install Kubernetes CLI and Helm on the bastion](./PrepareBastionTool.md) to install required tools to deploy applications from the bastion host, then go to [How to deploy Scalar DL on Kubernetes with Ansible](./DeployScalarDLAnsible.md) to do the deployment.
 * Alternatively, you can do the deployment process by running Helm charts directly from your local machine.
 Please refer to [Deploy Scalar DL with Helm](./DeployScalarDLHelm.md) for details.

 ### Monitoring and log collection